Harper Valley PTA: Story

 Mrs. Johnson rebukes the PTA for having the nerve to call her an unfit mother, comparing the town to Peyton Place and labeling the members as hypocrites.

 In the final lines, the narrator reveals that Mrs. Johnson is her mother.

 Cultural references

-The song makes two references to short hemlines ("you're wearing your dresses way too high"; "wore her miniskirt into the room") in reference to the miniskirt and the minidress, which had been gaining popularity in the four years since they were first introduced into mainstream fashion.

-The expression "This is just a little Peyton Place" is a reference to the television show Peyton Place, based on the earlier novel and film of the same name, where a small town hides scandal and moral hypocrisy behind a tranquil facade.
-The show, then in the top 20 of Nielsen ratings, was in its fourth season when "Harper Valley P.T.A." was released.

 The final line of the song ("..the day my mama 'socked it to' the Harper Valley PTA") was a reference to "Sock it to me!", a very popular catch-phrase frequently used in Rowan & Martin's Laugh-In.
 According to Shelby Singleton, producer of Riley's record, this line was changed at the last minute, at the suggestion of his "wife at the time".

 Inspiration

 In 2005, Hall noted that he had witnessed a similar scenario when he was a child in Olive Hill, Kentucky, in the mid-1940s; the mother of one of Hall's classmates had drawn the ire of local school board members for her modern ways, and the school was taking out their frustrations on her daughter.
 The mother gave a verbal tongue-lashing at the school, an iconoclastic move that was unheard of at the time.